![]() |

 But who on earth is even allowed to apply for the Green Card?
 The following groups of people are free to navigate through the bureaucratic jungle:

 The possibility of immigration based on the listed family ties initially sounds quite generous.
-However, in this category, it is subject to numerical annual limitations, meaning it can take years (waiting times of 10 years are not uncommon) before the applicant actually holds the Green Card in their hands.
+However, this category is subject to numerical annual limitations, meaning it can take years (waiting times of 10 years are not uncommon) before the applicant will actually hold a Green Card.
 The waiting times also depend on the country of origin.
-If there is a quota system, no more than 7% of the total amount is allocated to a specific country.
-Additionally, the total amount issued worldwide annually is not necessarily abundant.
+If there is a quota system for a category, no more than 7% of the total amount is allocated to a specific country.
+Additionally, the total number of greencards issued worldwide annually is not necessarily abundant.
 For example, 65,000 Green Cards are allocated annually worldwide to siblings of American citizens.
 This corresponds to the number of siblings in Mexico alone who are waiting for their Green Card.

 3. Immigration for employment reasons (Employment-Based Immigrants), annual quota:

 4. Green Card Lottery, annual quota: People from countries with a comparatively low number of immigrants living in the USA.
-It is a lottery.
-To participate in the lottery, in addition to the correct country affiliation, you also need to have completed an education.
+It is indeed a lottery.
+To participate, in addition to a qualifying country affiliation, you also need to have completed an education.
 Michael and I, of course, participate every year.
 And I have to get this off my chest: It seems to have become fashionable in Germany to participate in the Green Card Lottery just for fun, even if one never intends to work and live in America.
-Yes, dear people, please think of those who have been waiting for years for their Green Card...
+Yes, dear people, please think of those who have been waiting for years for their Green Card ...

 5. Political asylum/refugee status, quota regulation for refugees: Political asylum seekers and refugees who are persecuted because of their religion, nationality, ethnic affiliation, etc.